openfheorg/openfhe-python/tests/README.md

 pytest -k add
 ```

 As a reminder, pytest can be helpful for debugging.
-This command-lin option
+This command-line option
 shows debug output from logging statements.

 ```bash